LiquidFun/FSR-Coding-Cup-2023/guide_cpp.md

 # Tips and introductory information

-This guide contains python code.
-A seperate guide is given for c++.
+This guide contains c++ code.
+A seperate guide is given for python.
 You should use the programming language that you are most comfortable with in this contest.
 If you are still not sure, we suggest to use python.

 ## Basic problem structure